 RIT has the largest staff of professional sign language interpreters in all of higher education.
 Last year, RIT provided more than 131,000 hours of interpreting services.
 In addition to classroom interpreters, students, faculty and staff also may request interpreting services for non-academic activities such as athletic events, religious services, student government meetings, guest presentations and other student life activities.

 Real Time Captioning Services

-This service uses C-Print® captionists to provide a thorough English text display of classroom lectures and discussion.
-Students read this text during class and receive access to review or print it as permanent class notes.
+This service uses real-time captionists to provide a thorough English text display of classroom lectures and discussion.
+Students read this text during class and receive access to review or print it as permanent class transcripts.

 Trained student notetakers record information during class or laboratory lectures, discussions and multimedia presentations.
 Class notes then are placed on the Web for access.
 Last year, RIT provided more than 77,000 hours of notetaking services for students.

 The mission of the Department of Access Services (DAS) is to promote and facilitate access to communication between the Deaf, deaf-blind, hard-of hearing and hearing individuals who work, learn and interact in the RIT community.
 As a team of dedicated professionals, we strive for excellence in our work.
 We value confidentiality, integrity, professional growth, respect for cultural and linguistic diversity, and an open and ongoing collaboration with each other and those whom we serve.